abhidsm/abhidsm.github.com/_posts/2013-01-26-hacknight-at-multunus.markdown

 description: We had a hacknight at multunus.
 It was very fun and enjoyed a lot creating a small application
 ---

-We had a very successful hacknight here at [multunus](http://www.multunus.com) yesterday(Jan 25, 2012).
+We had a very successful hacknight here at [multunus](http://www.multunus.com) yesterday (Jan 25, 2013).
 This was our 5th or 6th hacknight.
 And why it is very successful because we could complete all the 3 applications which we planned to do.
 Last time our team couldn't finish the app completely.